Seattle–Tacoma International Airport: Construction and early growth (1942–1967)

 The first scheduled commercial flights began on September 1, 1947, with Northwest Airlines and Western Airlines operating ten daily departures.
 They were joined by United, Alaska, Trans-Canada, Western, and Pan Am by 1951 as airlines departed from Boeing Field.
 The terminal at the renamed Seattle–Tacoma International Airport was formally dedicated by Governor Arthur Langlie on July 9, 1949, in front of a crowd of 30,000 spectators.
-The 71,000 sqft building, designed by architect Herman A. Moldenhour, included a rooftop control tower and glass courting walls in the concourses.
+The 71,000 sqft building, designed by architect Herman A. Moldenhour, included a rooftop control tower and glass curtain walls in the concourses.
 The 907 acre airport originally had four runways at 45-degree angles, between 5000 and 6100 ft long, for crosswind operations.
 The two perpendicular runways were arranged into an "X"-shape that intersected near the longest, north–south runway; an additional runway to the south ran east–west.
 The terminal building's "inverted V" shape was arranged to match the runway layout.
-The north–south runway (now Runway 16L/34R) was lengthened to 7500 ft in 1950, to 8500 ft in 1955, and to 10200 ft in 1958 to support commercial jetliners.
+The north–south runway (now Runway 16L/34R) was lengthened to 7500 ft in 1950 at a cost of $900,000, to 8500 ft in 1955, and to 10200 ft in 1958 to support commercial jetliners.